 (SOUNDBITE OF ARCHIVED RECORDING)

-NORTHAM: Thank you, Michel.
+GARCIA-NAVARRO: You're welcome.
 Transcript provided by NPR, Copyright NPR.